prashant-kikani/prashant-kikani.github.io/_posts/2016-6-25-into-the-unknown.markdown

 Hikon and Gubin are in Maharashtra.
 They visited Bombay.
 They liked the people of Bombay, as they work 14 to 15 hours in a day.
 They felt like in Bombay, people never sleep.
 At night you surely feel like a day.
 At last they left Maharashtra.

 (After visiting the south region of India.)
 They go towards the East.
 People of the East are poor compared to the West.
 Hikon feels strange that one part of the country is wealthy and the other is poor?
+This <a href="https://prashantkikani.com/blog/unfairness" target="_blank">unfairness</a> puzzled him.
 Isn't that the fault of the Kings of India (Indian Government)?

 Then they go towards the North.
 He visited Delhi, Ayodhya, Kashmir, Haryana….Hikon took bath in the holy rivers “Ganga” & “Yamuna”.